khoin-byte/dataquest-guided-projects/README.md

 ## Project #3: Creating a Kaggle Workflow
 ## Project #4: Predicting Bike Rentals
 ## Project #5: Predicting House Sale Prices
+## Project #6: Visualizing Earnings based on College Majors
+KeyTakeaways:
+* Pandas has wrapper of matplotlib for convenient and quick plotting.
+* Specifying 'kind' for plot and accessing feature cols very quickly with ease.
+* We also plotted via matplotlib but we can clearly see it's a bit more code, i.e. we needed to extract the col values and set the X and Y values for plt.
+* Infered several salary based questions just from Visualizing the various features in the dataset from the **American Community Survey**